timlau/timlau.github.io/_posts/2025-02-28-fedora-audio-timlau-audio.md

 * specific tools for musical instrument creation
 * recorder to keep a trace of what is played in a .wav file
 * soundfont browser connected to the online repository

+#### YK Chorus
+A chorus effect inspired by the one found in certain well-known Japanese vintage analog synthesizers (Juno 60)

+#### Odin 2
+Odin 2 is a 24-voice polyphonic powerhouse that will transport you from your studio straight to Valhalla.
+Whether you're after earth-shattering basses, soaring leads, or otherworldly FX, Odin 2 delivers it all.
+Harness the classic warmth of analog waveforms — or draw custom ones.
+High-quality emulations of legendary analog filters, like the Moog Ladder, the Korg 35 and many more let you shape your sound.
+Finish it off with five onboard FX or dive into endless modulation possibilities.
+There’s a whole world to explore in Odin 2.

 ## How to install